mardix/propel-legacy/README.md

 To deploy

 	cd /home/mysite/wwww
-	deploy-webapp -d
+	deploypy -d

 To reload the server

-	deploy-webapp -r
+	deploypy -r

-### Setup & deploy_webapp.json:
+### Setup & deploy.json:

-Inside of the directory that contains the python web app, create a file `deploy_webapp.json`
+Inside of the directory that contains the python web app, create a file `deploy.json`

-**deploy_webapp.json** contains the params to properly deploy your app
+**deploy.json** contains the params to properly deploy your app

     {